JenFranko/portfolio/src/content/work/lenovo-verticals-brand.md

   Art Director and designer on the agency team responsbile for contributing and creating impactful experiential and brand activation, environmental and structural applied art, pre-event comms, evening event branding, concept/theme development, project management and organization.
+Worked closely with agnecy Creative Director and Lenovo's Director of Global branding to assure brand consistancy and alignment.
 link: /assets/uploads/TechWorld-300x300.jpg
 tags: work
 ---